lemunozm/message-io/README.md

     to manage all connections (connect, listen, remove, send) and signals (timers, priority).
     - a [`NodeListener`](https://docs.rs/message-io/latest/message_io/node/struct.NodeListener.html)
     to process all signals and events from the network.
-  - Forget concurrency problems: handle all connection and listeners from one thread;
+  - Forget concurrency problems: handle all connection and listeners from one thread:
     "One thread to rule them all".
   - Easy error handling:
     do not deal with dark internal `std::io::Error` when sending/receiving from the network.